Plutora Blog - Release Management

 Release Schedule is an important part of the Release process

-In most enterprises the concept of having a reliable release schedule which represents what is going on in the development arm of your IT shop is quite foreign.
+In most enterprises, the concept of having a reliable release schedule which represents what is going on in the development arm of your IT shop is quite foreign.
 Why, its very simple, the currency of the release schedule can’t be relied on or in some cases doesn’t even exist.

 A Release Schedule is important and is required in landscapes where you have multiple teams working on multiple systems delivering Projects or BAU changes.
-What this important artifact provides is a evident approach that planning for the delivery of releases and changes has occurred (to which extent solely comes down to the product or release manager and their experience).
+What this important artifact provides is an evident approach that planning for the delivery of releases and changes has occurred (to which extent solely comes down to the product or release manager and their experience).
 It graphically shows you immediately the contentions and dependencies around releases and gives you the mechanism to make decisions around release dates and test environment allocations.

 I wanted to mention a few points around some of the key issues that owners of release schedules need to improve on:

 Your release schedule should be shared with the following people:

 - CIO/CTOs (they’ll use it as a release roadmap)

 - All IT resources involved in IT Dev and IT Ops.

 - Business stakeholders will require it as well to gain insights into what changes are occurring to their systems.

 - Vendors, yes vendors.
 The amount of times we have seen vendors overlooked from accessing the release schedule is absurd.
 Your vendors need to know your release dates and major milestones.
 They need it for there planning to ensure they can deliver what they are on the hook for.

 There is no use having a release schedule if no-one knows about it or can’t access it.
 Having lots of different schedule versions in a file share or sharepoint somewhere is no good either.
 You need to ensure that whether your release schedule is in Plutora or in some other location that stakeholders know where it is and can easily access it.